-• dfhack.job.setJobCooldown(building,worker,timeout)
+• dfhack.job.setJobCooldown(building,worker,cooldown)

-Prevent the worker from taking jobs at the specified workshop for the specified time.
-This doesn't decrease the timeout in any circumstances.
+Prevent the worker from taking jobs at the specified workshop for the specified cooldown period (in ticks).
+This doesn't decrease the cooldown period in any circumstances.

-• dfhack.job.removeWorker(job,timeout)
+dfhack.job.removeWorker(job,cooldown)

-Removes the worker from the specified workshop job, and sets the cooldown.
+Removes the worker from the specified workshop job, and sets the cooldown period (using the same logic as setJobCooldown).
 Returns true on success.